rayhouhou/Kai/docs/high-level-design.md

 ## Data Flow

-1. Shadowtraffic generates synthetic KYC data.
+1. Shadowtraffic generates synthetic KYC data for demo and testing purposes.
 2. The data is streamed through Kafka in real-time.
 3. The LLM Layer processes the events, using the Prompt Library, Policies and Procedures, and Guardrails to make informed decisions.
 4. The Orchestration Layer manages the workflow of the KYC process.